CARRIER AIDED PROTECTION 101: A COMPREHENSIVE GUIDE

 Carrier aided protection is a type of protection scheme where both relays communicate via a carrier communication channel.
 It can be a pilot, PLCC, radio link or terrestrial microwave link.

-The purpose of the signalling channel in carrier aided protection is to transmit information about the system conditions at one end of the protected line to the other end and initiate or prevent tripping of the remote circuit breaker.
+The signalling channel in carrier aided protection is used to transmit information about the system conditions at one end of the protected line to the other end so that the connected relay can actuate or prevent tripping of the remote circuit breaker.
 Initiating the trip via the channel is known as the Transfer trip scheme and prevention of tripping via the carrier communication channel is known as the blocking scheme.

 carrier aided protection